About the Bias Advisory and Response Team

 Xavier University is committed to creating and sustaining an environment in which all of the members of our community are welcomed, respected and supported.
 Bias-related incidents and hate crimes are contrary to the very mission of the institution and are destructive to our community.

-Xavier's Bias Advisory and Response Team (BART) is a collaborative advisory group that provides communication and awareness raising in response to reports of bias-motivated incidents on campus.
-BART also provides support for individuals or communities who may be impacted by bias incidents.
+Xavier's Bias Advisory and Response Team (BART) is a collaborative advisory group that provides communication and awareness raising in response to reports of bias-motivated incidents on campus, in which a student is accused of engaging in the biased act.
+BART also provides support for individuals or communities who may be impacted by bias incidents committed by a Xavier student.
 Xavier's student conduct process, facilitated by the Dean of Students office, is the process through which students may be held accountable for engaging in bias-motivated behavior.
 BART does not engage in the student conduct or sanctioning process.

 What is a Bias Incident?

 At Xavier, we define a bias-motivated incident as unintentional or intentional acts targeted at a person, group, or property expressing negative bias or hostility on the basis of perceived or actual gender, race, religion, ethnicity, sexual orientation, socio-economic status, veteran status, disability or age; bias incidents may consist of name calling, epithets, slurs, degrading language, graffiti, intimidation, coercion, or harassment directed toward the targeted person or group.
 Bias acts often contribute to creating an unsafe or unwelcoming environment for victims and social identity groups.
 Acts qualify as bias acts even when delivered with humorous intent or presented as a joke or a prank.

 - Students are subject to a professor making a racist, heterosexist or sexist remark in the course of a class discussion that is not in the context of an intellectual conversation or related to course content.

 - A student overhears a peer telling an anti-Semitic joke in the cafeteria.